9 Reasons Why Your Snake Plant Isn’t Making Pups

 snake plant- Light hours are too short

-• Track week‑to‑week photos for growth
+• Track week-to-week photos to confirm you’re actually gaining growth

-7) Media temperature dips below 65°F
+7) Media temperature dips too low

 snake plant- Media temperature dips below 65°F